OS/360 and successors: Reader/Interpreter

 For a Reader procedure, the R/I creates a separate input job entry on the job queue for each job in the input stream.
 The R/I recognizes explicit DD *, implicit DD* and explicit DD DATA in-stream (SYSIN) data sets, and allocates a separate DASD dataset for each, using a special DSNAME that includes the job name and a timestamp.

 Initiator

 The Initiator performs two functions, depending on how the system calls it.

 For Master Scheduler Initiation, processing commands and processing TSO LOGONs, the system calls the Initiator to run the job just constructed by the R/I, in a newly acquired region.

 For batch jobs, the Initiator selects work from the input queue, acquires a region for each step and runs the steps in sequence, skipping steps when requested in the JCL.

+Writer

+The system output writer takes jobs from the job queue and transcribes the SYSOUT data, usually to a printer, card punch or tape drive.
+It selects work based on, e.g., output class.

 Interfaces

 API

 OS/360 has a control block known as the Communications Vector Table (CVT), which contains pointers to other control blocks and to various routines.
 Some of the OS/360 macro-instructions refer to fields in the CVT and other control blocks.

 OS/360 has macros to provide dsect mappings of some control blocks, although many macros have hard coded offsets rather than the names in the mapping macros.

 OS/360 services typically have parameters in register 1; some use registers 0 and 1 and some use registers 0, 1 and 15.

 OS/360 service macros often have three forms: